ampproject/ampstart/README.md

 In general we support the 2 latest versions of major browsers like Chrome, Firefox, Edge, Safari and Opera.
 We support desktop, phone, tablet and the web view version of these respective browsers.

-Beyond that the core AMP library and builtin elements should aim for very wide browser support and we accept fixes for all browsers with market share greater than 1 percent.
+Beyond that, the core AMP library and builtin elements should aim for very wide browser support and we accept fixes for all browsers with market share greater than 1 percent.

-In particular, we try to maintain "it might not be perfect but isn't broken"-support for the Android 4.0 system browser and Chrome 28+ on phones.
+In particular, we try to maintain "it might not be perfect but isn't broken" - support for the Android 4.0 system browser and Chrome 28+ on phones.

 # Who makes AMP Start?